 My areas of special interest include emotional and sexual intimacy, couple relationship concerns, anxiety,depression, trauma, grief work and sport psychology.

-Sam Farmer is Director of Enhance Facilitation Limited and an Honorary Vice President of the International Society for Coaching Psychology.
+Sam Farmer is Director of Enhance Facilitation Limited, Accredited Coaching Supervisor, and past Honorary Vice President of the International Society for Coaching Psychology.
 A registered Psychologist specialising in the three core areas of Leadership, Psycho-Social Support, and Professional Supervision, he coaches people through change.

 Sam excels in working collaboratively to sustain clients’ courage and motivation to focus on what is meaningful and useful to them.
 He looks forward to eliciting, exploring and planning your ideas and next steps with you.

 I have been a New Zealand registered clinical psychologist since 1992 and I specialize in Women’s Health.
 I completed a PhD in 2010 on young women’s wellbeing both within and outside of being a girlfriend and updated my skills in general mental health and drug and alcohol addiction in 2012.
 More recently I have been increasingly recognizing the impact of unhealthy workplace politics on both men and women’s mental and physical health and the difficulty of balancing both paid and unpaid workloads.
 I am available for supervising colleagues and other health professionals.